CIBC-Internal/python/Doc/library/winreg.rst

    *key* is an already open key, or one of the predefined :ref:`HKEY_* constants
    <hkey-constants>`.

-   Will generally raise :exc:`NotImplemented` if executed on a 32-bit operating system.
+   Will generally raise :exc:`NotImplementedError` if executed on a 32-bit operating system.

    If the key is not on the reflection list, the function succeeds but has no effect.
 Disabling reflection for a key does not affect reflection of any subkeys.

+   .. audit-event:: winreg.DisableReflectionKey key winreg.DisableReflectionKey

 .. function:: EnableReflectionKey(key)